crh07/R_projects/R_Markdown/README.md

 Define your parameters: what are the units or groups that you need to iterate through to produce your reports?
 Real world examples of this might include: countries, hospitals, business units, reporting quarters, etc. To make this as easy as possible, we will use an R dataset, mtcars.
 You could easily replace this dataset with one you import yourself and convert to a data.frame (from Excel, STATA, SAS, etc.), or generate within R.

-The dataset we will work was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973–74 models)
+The dataset we will work is *mtcars*; it was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973–74 models)

     test <- mtcars

-For the sake of demonstration, let's say we want to produce a very simple report for each engine type, filtering on number of cylinders
+For the sake of demonstration, let's say we want to produce a very simple report for each engine type, filtering on number of cylinders.
 First, examine the distribution of this variable:

      unique(test$cyl)

-Put the paramter you want to loop over into a list
+Put the paramter you want to loop over into a vector:

      cylinders <- sort(unique(test$cyl))

-Set up a call to render R markdown while looping through these cylinder "types" The .Rmd is a markdown file; we will create it next; for now, insert the path/file name you intend to use, w/extension ".Rmd" The output file should correspond to the name you want to call each file;
-if you don't differentiate, each run will overwrite previous contents.
+Set up a call to render R markdown while looping through these cylinder "types" The .Rmd is a markdown file; we will create it next; for now, insert the path/file name you intend to use, w/extension ".Rmd" The output file should correspond to the name you want to call each file; if you don't differentiate, each run will overwrite previous contents.
 Output here is a .docx; html and pdf are also options. output_dir is the directory where you want to save the quarterly reports you will generate

     for(i in 1:length(cylinders)){